StarRocks/starrocks/docs/en/sql-reference/sql-statements/account-management/SHOW_PROPERTY.md

 +----------------------+-------+
 ```

-Example 2: View the maximum number of connections for user `jack`.
+Example 2: View the property of the user `jack`.

 ```SQL
 SHOW PROPERTY FOR 'jack';